-- (1) Subject to subsection (2), the head of state may terminate the appointment of an information commissioner before the expiration of their term - - (a) where the person is mentally or physically incapable of performing the functions and duties of the office; - (b) where the person is insolvent; - (c) where the person has performed actions which constitute gross misconduct or brought the oversight mechanism into disrepute; - (d) where the person has been convicted of a crime involving dishonesty or violence; or - (e) on performance grounds. - (2) Before terminating the appointment of an information commissioner - - (a) the head of state must appoint an independent commission of enquiry to investigate any allegation against the information commissioner.
-Any investigation conducted by the commission of enquiry must be closed to the public, unless the information commissioner who is the subject of the enquiry requests otherwise. - (b) Upon the completion of the investigation, the commission of enquiry must send its findings and recommendation to the head of state. - (c) A decision of the head of state to terminate the appointment of an information commissioner must be approved by a two-thirds majority of Parliament.
+- (1) The appointment of information commissioners may be terminated before the expiry of their term - - (a) where the person is mentally or physically incapable of performing the functions and duties of the office; - (b) where the person is insolvent; - (c) where the person has performed actions amounting to gross misconduct or brought the oversight mechanism into disrepute; - (d) where the person has been convicted of a crime involving dishonesty or violence; or - (e) on performance grounds. - (2) Before terminating the appointment of an information commissioner - - (a) the appropriate authority must appoint an independent commission of enquiry to investigate any allegation against the information commissioner.
+Any investigation conducted by the commission of enquiry must be closed to the public, unless the Information Commissioner who is the subject of the enquiry requests otherwise. - (b) Upon the completion of the investigation, the commission of enquiry must send its findings and recommendation to the appropriate authority. - (c) A decision by the appropriate authority to terminate the appointment of an information commissioner must be approved by a two-thirds majority of Parliament.

-64 Interim information commissioner
+54 Interim information commissioner

-- (1) The head of state may appoint an interim information commissioner for a period not exceeding six months if an information commissioner is incapacitated, removed from office or resigns. - (2) The head of state must not make successive appointments of interim information commissioners.
+- (1) The appropriate authority may appoint an interim information commissioner for a period not exceeding six months if an information commissioner is incapacitated, removed from office or resigns. - (2) The appropriate authority must not make successive appointments of interim information commissioners.

-65 Limitation on outside work
+55 Limitation on outside work

-During his or her term of office, an information commissioner or interim information commissioner may not occupy or engage in any other activity, profession or trade for financial gain, or any political activity.
+During his or her term of office, an information commissioner or interim information commissioner must not occupy or engage in any other activity, profession or trade for financial gain, or any political activity.

-66 Remuneration
+56 Remuneration